 Provide written evidence of Applicant's ability to promote and develop growth in the business activities, projects or facilities of Port Everglades through its provision of the services (i.e., stevedore, cargo handler or steamship agent) it seeks to perform at Port Everglades.
 For first-time applicants (stevedore, cargo handler and steamship agent), the written evidence must demonstrate Applicant's ability to attract and retain new business such that, Broward County may determine in its discretion that the franchise is in the best interests of the operation and promotion of the port and harbor facilities.
-The term "new business" is defined in Chapter 32, Part II of the Broward County approved by the U.S. Coast Guard.
+The term "new business" is defined in Chapter 32, Part II of the Broward County Administrative Code as may be amended from time to time.

-If you have checked an Applicant box for VESSEL BUNKERING, VESSEL OILY WASTE REMOVAL, VESSEL SANITARY WASTE WATER REMOVAL, OR MARINE TERMINAL SECURITY, the following additional information is required: VESSEL BUNKERING Section T- A Letter of Adequacy from the U.S. Coast Guard and a copy of the applicant's operations manual
+Section T- A Letter of Adequacy from the U.S. Coast Guard and a copy of the applicant's operations manual approved by the U.S. Coast Guard.